jafaryor/knowledge-base/Computer Science/principles.md

 * __Pure Fabrication__

+    _A pure fabrication is a class that does not represent a concept in the problem domain, specially made up to achieve low coupling, high cohesion, and the reuse potential thereof derived._

     What if there’s something that needs to exist in the application that doesn’t announce itself as an obvious class or real-world object?.
 What if you have behavior that doesn’t naturally fit in existing classes?

     Well, rather than force that behavior into an existing class where it doesn’t belong, which means we are decreasing cohesion, we instead invent, we fabricate a new class.